 Debt consolidation can make a lot of sense for people with a high level of debt or paying a lot of bills.
-In these tough economic times many Americans are faced with significant credit card debt and are looking for help reducing their monthly payments.
+In these tough economic times many Americans are faced with significant credit card debt and are looking for help to become debt free.
 Debt consolidation is a method often used in this situation and helps consumers simplify their budget.

 After consolidating their debt, many people report a reduced sense of stress.
 This is especially true when debt consolidation allows the consumer to better meet their obligations and get back on their feet financially.
 It's important to remember that after debt consolidation, consumers should closely monitor their finances and avoid taking on any new debt.

 National Debt Relief offers debt consolidation along with other customized financial solutions for customers with $7,500 or more in unsecured debt.
 They are successful as a result of their proactive efforts to identify the best options for each individual customer's financial needs.
 They have helped over 100,000 customers get back on their feet since opening their doors in 2009.

 Debt consolidation shoppers can expect a professional experience when doing business with National Debt Relief.
 This starts with an informative and customer-friendly website that helps you understand the financial solutions available at National Debt Relief before speaking with a consultant.

 The process is easy to get started with National Debt Relief.
 You simply complete an online form or call their dedicated debt help line at (800) 300-9550 for assistance.
 You'll discuss your financial situation with one of their certified debt counselors, who will walk you through a free debt analysis to determine if debt consolidation or another route with help you best reach your financial goals faster.
 The staff at National Debt Relief are both knowledgeable and friendly, and we appreciate the level of professionalism and care they provide.